Home » Practical Information » Bahasa Indonesia

 Acquiring languages is complex and depends on the circumstances of each individual but ultimately, it is never too late to learn a language.
 We need to take the chances when they present themselves, decide on the best method and environment to be successful.
 Languages must not be considered as an obstacle but rather an invaluable insight into cultures and people.
 Once acquired, they become an integral part of our identity.

-Our thanks to Laetitia Chanéac-Knight, Language teacher and author of Bali with Kids for her contribution of this article!
+Our thanks to Laetitia Chanéac-Knight, Language teacher and author of Bali with Kids

 © Laetitia Knight